gjlondon/definitive_guide_to_django_deployment/README.md

     docker run --env-file=deploy/environment -tiv $(pwd):/project/django_deployment django_deployment /bin/bash

 And now you're at a bash shell in a container with all the tools installed.
-The project's root directory has been mounted inside the container so untracked files like settings will be stored on your workstation but will still be available to `fab` and other tools.
+The project's root directory has been mounted inside the container so un-tracked files like settings will be stored on your workstation but will still be available to `fab` and other tools.

+If Docker is giving you errors about being unable to connect and you're on OSX, make sure that you're running these commands in a terminal tab that was opened *by* Boot2Docker or Kitematic.

 **Warning:** If you are running boot2docker on OS X you may need to restart the boot2docker daemon on your host when you move to new networks (e.g. from